oneforawe/config-repo/config/zsh/README.md

 ## installation

 * [oh-my-zsh](https://ohmyz.sh/)
-  * if needed, delete `~/.config/zsh/oh-my-zsh/` and `~/.config/zsh/pack/`
+  * If needed, delete old obsolete folders/links `~/.config/zsh/oh-my-zsh/` and
+    `~/.config/zsh/pack/`.
     `rm -r ~/.config/zsh/oh-my-zsh`
     `rm -r ~/.config/zsh/pack`
-  * use the curl command provided at the main page or github page, EG:
+  * Use the curl command provided at the main page or github page, EG:
     `sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`
-  * delete the auto-generated zshrc file and edit the moved original file to keep it (where the original file should have contents that list the two plugins below along with git)
+  * Delete the auto-generated zshrc file and edit the moved original file to keep it (where the original file should have contents that list the two plugins below along with git).
     `rm ~/.zshrc`
     `mv ~/.zshrc.pre-oh-my-zsh ~/.zshrc`
 * plugin: zsh-autosuggestions